remotesensorDJB/storymaps101/PITCHME.md

 - **What are Story Maps?**
 - Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
-- How do we make them?
+- How Do we make Story Maps?
 - Some examples
 - More resources
 - Live Exercise: A Story Map of Thrones